alexbmoreira/plex-server/README.md

 - **[Arcane](https://getarcane.app/)** for managing Docker containers
 - My own **[Plex Home Theatre](https://github.com/alexbmoreira/plex-home-theatre)** for scheduling movies to be played at a selected time, plus printing tickets with seat numbers (_Work in Progress_).

+> This repo also has Docker containers for eBook management through [Booklore](https://github.com/booklore-app/booklore).
+It's not covered in this tutorial, but it should not be difficult to copy over the configuration.

 ## Getting Started

 This guide covers basic setup for each app.
 For more advanced configuration, check the official docs linked above.
 You can install just Plex or the full suite — each app works independently, with some exceptions (e.g. download clients should use a VPN).